FREQUENTLY ASKED QUESTIONS

 Why is the cost so low for this site versus other ABR Physics Exam study sites?

-I would like to sign up specifically to study for either the part 1, 2 or part 3 exams exclusively.
+I would like to sign up specifically to study for either the parts 1, 2, or 3 exams exclusively.
 How can I subscribe for just one exam?

 If I sign up for your site before taking part 2 and then pass this exam, am I going to have to change my subscription or pay extra to change my subscription to study for part 3?